 The critical loads assigned to protected sites are based on designated features.
 However, the national critical load maps are based on national-scale datasets, which may not include small areas of sensitive habitats or some coastal habitats.
 Some sites are designated for habitat areas that are not included in the national-scale habitat mapping for critical loads.
-To overcome this, for SRCLs a separate database of national critical loads for terrestrial habitats was created, that provides critical loads for every 1 km x 1 km square in the UK, whether the habitat is known to exist there or not.
-The appropriate SRCL can then be extracted for terrestrial habitat features of each designated site.
+To overcome this, for SRCLs a separate database of national critical loads for terrestrial habitats was created, that provides critical loads for every 1 km x 1 km square in the UK, whether the habitat features of each designated site.
 The SRCLs assigned do not take into account acidity critical loads for freshwater habitats.
 For further information refer to the "Methods Report" (Hall et al., 2015).